mattehalen/Scheduled-countdown/README.md

             * [POST] - admin\offsetReset

 # CHANGE LOG
+## Alpha V.0.0.11 [2021-06-03]
+    1. [Back-end] - APN now pushes to iOS devices but to all devices and not only local devices.
+THIS IS A KNOW BUG AND NEDS TO BE FIXED.
+    2. [AppStore Release] - Many changes made to try and find a way to uppload the app to AppStore.
+USE MAS and send the pkg file from MAS with transporter to your App store connect.

 ## Alpha V.0.0.10 [2021-05-28]
     1.[Back-end] - Start adding support for APN (Apple Push Notification) server.